 Tanya focuses her practice exclusively on the commercial litigation needs of the firm's business clients.
 She has experience representing individuals, small businesses, and larger companies in a variety of commercial and contractual disputes, business separations, and issues relating to fiduciary obligations.

 Outside of Ruffner Schoenbaum, Tanya works closely with the advocacy students at UT Law, helping to coach mock trial teams in preparation for national competition.
 She also mentors aspiring law students, occasionally tutoring them in preparation for their LSATs.
 She is an active member of the Travis County Women Lawyers Association and the Austin Young Lawyers Association as an alumnus of the AYLA Leadership Academy.

 Tanya is an avid reader, puppy and podcast enthusiast, and is classically trained in voice and piano.
-Tanya lives in Austin with her fiancé, Logan, with whom she hopes to travel the world in pursuit of delicious food.
+Tanya lives in Austin with her husband, Logan, with whom she travels the world in pursuit of delicious food.